Ali1858/object_detection/README.md

 # object_detection

-strip down version of Fast ai implementation of SSD multiple object detection Trying to remove all the abstraction of fast.ai learner , Dataloader class, for simply understand algorithm. since this code doesn't  includes rings and bell of fast ai library , obviously we sacrifice in accuracy.
+strip down version of Fast ai implementation of SSD multiple object detection Trying to remove all the abstraction of fast.ai learner , Dataloader class, for simply understanding algorithm. since this code doesn't  includes bells and whistles of fast ai library , obviously we sacrifice performance and accuracy.

 ## Single object detection